jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 80 Amendment of direction
 (1) The responsible Minister may initiate an amendment of a direction.
 (2) A local authority may request in writing that the responsible Minister amend a direction that applies to that local authority, setting out the reasons for the request.
-(2A) If the reason for the request is to enable or support a variation to an Auckland housing planning instrument, the request must also contain information on how that instrument, as it is proposed to be varied, would comply with clause 4 of Schedule 3C.
+(2A) If the reason for the request is to enable or support a variation to an Auckland housing planning instrument, the request must also contain information on how that instrument, as it is proposed to be varied, would comply with clause 4 of Schedule 3C (as amended by section 6 of the Resource Management (Auckland Housing) Amendment Act 2026).
 (3) The responsible Minister may amend his or her direction as the Minister thinks appropriate.
+(3A) The Minister may amend the Resource Management (Direction to Auckland Council to use the Streamlined Planning Process to Prepare Proposed Plan Change 120: Housing Intensification and Resilience) Notice 2025 (Gazette 2025-sl6084) in accordance with this clause at any time, except that the requirements in clause 76(4)﻿(b) to (d) of this schedule do not apply to an amendment made under this subclause.
 (4) Unless an amendment made under this clause has no more than a minor effect or is made to correct a technical error, the following clauses apply:
   (a) clause 76(2) to (6); and
   (b) clause 77(2) or 77A(2) (as the case requires); and